128technology/docs/docs/cc_fips_conductor_install.md

 Creating router configurations on the conductor allows individual routers to download the necessary configuration to get up and running smoothly.

 A sample branch router configuration is available as a [**template**](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_templates#default-templates) on the conductor.
 This is a great place to start the configuration process.
-Additionally, you can create configuration templates that allow administrators to automate the configuration of top level resources.
+Additionally, you can create configuration templates that allow administrators to automate the configuration of top-level resources.
 For more information, see [Configuration Templates](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_templates).

 To see an example router configuration, refer to the [Appendix](cc_fips_appendix.md).